 Identifying the Liable Party for a Motorcycle Crash in Long Beach

 Identifying the liable party in a motorcycle crash is a key step in filing a successful claim.
 Liability means legal responsibility for the accident.
-While drivers are at fault for most motorcycle accidents, depending on your case, other parties may also be responsible.
+While drivers are at-fault for most motorcycle accidents, depending on your case, other parties may also be responsible.

 To figure out who is responsible, our Long Beach motorcycle accident lawyers look at things like police reports, traffic camera footage, and accident scene evidence.
 Sometimes, more than one party may share fault.